alan741/WinSW/README.md

 4. Open a Command Promtp terminal, install and start the service:![Service Folder](./Others/Images/install-run-service.png)

 The Java Application is running and reporting in the specified log file: ![WinSW Configuration](./Others/Images/log.png)

+## Extra Configurations

+### Depend tag

+Specify IDs of other services that this service depends on.
+When service X depends on service Y, X can only run if Y is running.